kimoppalfens/kimoppalfens.github.io/_posts/2017-08-17- Powershell App deployment toolkit - GUI.md

 # Pre-requisites #

-As this is the first (beta) version of the GUI, not everything is error-handled.
+**Disclaimer :** As this is the first (beta) version of the GUI, not everything is error-handled.
 Also, this is my first attempt at such a project and I'm not the best Powershell coder out there anyway ;-) So it's a "learn as you go" project.

 For now, I assume that the account that launches the GUI has access to the folder that holds your source binaries (the files you want to intall) and to the UNC path where we will copy the merged application to (explained below).